jeremytammik/tbc/a/1938_utils_stirrups.md

 ### Utility Classes and Constraining Stirrups

+Taking a look at yet another overlooked utility class, rebar constraints, and learning basics of power, energy, entropy and information:

 - [ParameterFilterUtilities](#2)
 - [Constrain stirrup to host cover](#3)
 - [Rowers illustrate power and building energy](#4)